Richard has been kind enough to send in this fab narrative on his N scale track plans 2×8:

 A follow report will document the expansion of the railroad and operation under battery control.

-A huge thanks to Richard – I can’t wait to see his update.
+A huge thanks to Richard – I can’t wait to see his update on his N scale track plans 2×8.
 Fab stuff.

 That’s all for today folks.